Prince Harry Clashed With Brother Prince William After Meghan Markle Engagement

 “They are still incredibly close, closer than most siblings, but now Harry has married and is about to become a father, so it’s a good time for him to be planning his own future.
 There is no acrimony,” they said.

-Ever since becoming engaged, Harry has spent less time with his brother and sister in law, who he often accompanied at public events.
+Ever since becoming engaged, Harry has spent less time with his brother and sister-in-law, who he often accompanied at public events.
 And while he may be trying to step out of his brother’s shadow, Harry will actually be following William’s steps by moving to the quiet countryside after the birth of his first child.